glscene/LZdemos/README.md

 # ArenaLCL
-Samples for using GLScene in Lazarus and FreePascal
+The Lazarus and FreePascal samples of GLScene